-The primary software installations for the K2 Media Client and K2 products are as follows:
+At the time of this writing, the primary software installations for the K2 Media Client and K2 products are as follows:

-This software Is distributed on With the installation file located at Which is installed on And is described as follows: K2 Client The K2 System Software CD \K2Client\setup.exe K2 Media Clients Provides core functionality for all K2 Media Client models, including SDA-00, SD-00, HD-00, internal storage, and external storage models.
+This software...
+Is distributed on...
+With the installation file located at Which is installed on And is described as follows: K2 Client The K2 System Software CD \K2Client\setup.exe K2 Media Clients Provides core functionality for all K2 Media Client models, including SDA-00, SD-00, HD-00, internal storage, and external storage models.
 K2 Server The K2 System Software CD \K2Server\setup.exe K2 Media Servers Provides core functionality for all K2 Media Servers in all roles.
 Control Point The K2 System Software CD \ControlPoint\setup.exe Control Point PCs Provides remote control and configuration of K2 Media Clients (both internal and external storage) as well as the K2 Storage System.
-3 The K2 System Software CD \snfs\SNFSxxxSimple.exe K2 Media Servers and internal storage K2 Media Clients The version number is part of the file name.
-These "simple" install programs are for use on K2 systems only.
-Do not use standard $ \snfs \SNFSxxxSimple\clientonly.exe$ External storage K2 Media Clients SNFS install programs.
+Media File System (SNFS) The K2 System Software CD \snfs\gvSnfsxxSetupK2.bat K2 Media Servers, stand-alone K2 Media Clients, and shared storage (SAN) K2 Media Clients Provides a dedicated file system for access to media data.
 Install only as instructed by release notes.
 NetCentral The NetCentral Manager CD \ServerSetup.exe The NetCentral server PC (this can be a Control Point PC) Provides remote monitoring of all K2 products.